 Removal of Conditions for Spouses Married Less Than Two (2) Years:

 If, a couple has been married for less than two years at the time of green card approval, the spouse of a U.S. citizen will only be granted conditional permanent residence, which will be valid for two years.
 In order to become an unconditional permanent resident, you must file a petition to remove the condition within the 90 days before your card expires.

 To be eligible for family based immigration, an individual must have an immediate family member relationship with a United States citizen.
 A child belonging to the spouse of a United States citizen, however, will qualify as an immediate family member of the United States citizen—as a step-child—so long as the marriage occurs before that child turns 18 years of age.

-For a typical case as filed within the United States at the U.S. Citizenship and Immigration Services (USCIS), the Austin attorneys at the William Jang, PLLC charge the following fees:
+For a typical case as filed within the United States at the U.S. Citizenship and Immigration Services (USCIS), the Austin attorneys at the Law Office of William Jang, PLLC charge the following fees:

 - $2,000.00 in attorney’s fees

 - $535 USCIS filing fee for the main petition for Family Based Immigration

 - $1,225 USCIS filing fee for the adjustment of status

 The Austin based legal team at the Law Office of William Jang, PLLC has substantial experience in representing the spouses of U.S. citizens who are seeking permanent residency (green cards) in the United States.